Day 1

 Day 4

 Today we continue our journey on the Gregory Highway to Emerald.
-We pass several little towns with populations no bigger than 48 people, we also visit Clermont.
+We pass several little towns, including Clermont.
 Clermont is one of the most historic towns in northern Australia and has a colourful past filled with drama and laced with tragedy.
 In fact, Clermont was the first inland settlement in the tropics, making it a frontier town in the truest sense of the word.
-Emerald established in 1879 as the base for the railway line, it has slowly grown to be the major regional centre of the Central Highlands and the gateway to the Central Western district.
-(B,D)
+Emerald wasestablished in 1879 as the base for the railway line, and it has slowly grown to be the major regional centre of the Central Highlands and the gateway to the Central Western district.
+(B,D

 Day 5